 The mission of the Computer Science and Systems (CSS) program is to offer high-quality undergraduate and graduate education to meet the needs of a diverse population of citizens and employers in Washington, especially in the South Puget Sound region.

 Bachelor of Science in Computer Science and Systems

-Accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.
+The B.S. of Computer Science and Systems is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org

 Bachelor of Arts in Computer Science and Systems

 The bachelor of arts builds a strong foundation in computing with an opportunity to experience more breadth in the academic experience, and to apply the fundamental concepts and technologies of computer science to another academic discipline.
 Students graduate with a rigorous grounding in the principles of computing and computing technology, but are more of an informed consumer of technology than a primary builder.
-See the Grid for BA in Computer Science for classes required.
+See the B.A.
+CSS Schedule Planning Grid for classes required.